 There is nothing more aggravating than waking up in the middle of the night to the sound of water dripping.
-It is enough to make me get up, and if necessary, head out to the shop in my tennis shoes and bathrobe just to get tools to repair it.
+It is enough to make me get out of bed.
+If necessary, I will head to the shop in my tennis shoes and bathrobe to get tools to repair it.
 Just to get a good night’s sleep, I might even walk out to the main and turn off ALL the water until I can stop the leak.
 However, if it isn’t a drip from the sink…

 I am diligently working my way through all the ways I can use the milk we are now getting from Bossy.
 It is something I really need to stay on top of, because if I don’t, my back refrigerator will be full of half-gallon Mason Jars with no room left over for anything else.

 We started milking on November 1st, and since then I have made buttermilk, butter, and have shared a half-gallon of skim milk.
-My next step is to make a batch of Fromagina – which according to cheesemaking.com is most closely described as a cross between Fromage Blanc and Mascarpone.
+The next step is making a batch of Fromagina – which according to cheesemaking.com is most closely described as a cross between Fromage Blanc and Mascarpone.
 I love both cheeses, so it makes sense to give it a try.
-Last night I heated my milk to 86 degrees.
-I placed my pot in an ice chest that my friend Ayn gave me to use for making cheese and yogurt.
-I added the culture, waited the two minutes, then stirred it in.
+Last night I heated my milk to 86 degrees and placed the pot in an ice chest which my friend Ayn gave me to use for making cheese and yogurt.
+The culture was added, the specified two minutes passed, then I stirred it in.
 I covered the pot, closed the lid and let it sit for the requisite 12 hours.
 Perfect.
 Directions followed to a ‘T’.

 This morning, I lined my colander with cheesecloth and spooned the thick mass into it.
 Then I tied it up and hung it from the faucet – the only place to hang it until the Country Boy can put up a better draining hook.
 As I move around the house cleaning, I can hear the steady drip of the whey landing in the pot underneath.
 Who know?
 I might try my hand at making whey cheese next!
 At first, it gave me a thrill knowing where the drip was coming from, and that it meant I just might be on the right path to reach my goal.
 But the longer it goes on…